Logo

 11.

-Brigitte Bardot was born on 28 September 1934 in the 15th arrondissement of Paris, to Louis Brigitte Bardot and Anne-Marie Mucel.
+Brigitte Bardot was born on 28 September 1934 in the 15th arrondissement of Paris to Louis Brigitte Bardot and Anne-Marie Mucel.

 12.

-Brigitte Bardot's father, originated from Ligny-en-Barrois, was an engineer and the proprietor of several industrial factories in Paris.
+Brigitte Bardot's father, who originated from Ligny-en-Barrois, was an engineer and the proprietor of several industrial factories in Paris.

 13.